Due to hurricane Ian our corporate office is closed so customer service is limited. We appreciate your patience.

 What are natural remedies for hypothyroidism?

-Is decaf coffee OK for hypothyroidism?
+Is decaf coffee okay for hypothyroidism?

 Even if it’s decaf, coffee blocks the absorption of levothyroxine, a medication used to treat hypothyroidism.
 Instead of getting processed in the bloodstream, it simply passes through the digestive system and is flushed out of the body.

 Your thyroid requires as much attention as other vital organs like the heart and brain.
 Making sure it functions well is imperative.
-By taking the actions discussed above, you can improve your thyroid processes naturally.
+By taking the actions discussed above, you can improve your thyroid function naturally.
 Furthermore, get routine health checkups to detect underlying health conditions affecting your thyroid functions, such as autoimmune diseases.

 Additional Readings